anuja01/redux-saga-template/README.md

    1. Single source of truth - The state of whole application is stored in an object tree within a single store.
    2. State is read-only - The only way to change the state is to emit an action, an object describing what happened.
    3. Changes are mode with pure functions - To specify how the state tree is transformed by actions, you write pure reducers.
 (Reducers takes the previous state and an action and return the new state)

+### Selectors in redux.
+Selecto takes state as an argument and used to filter out values from state as necessary to use in a component.